Credit Scoring

-Before deciding on what terms they will offer you a loan (which they base on their risk), lenders need to know two things about you: your ability to pay back the loan, and your willingness to repay the loan.
-To figure out your ability to repay, they look at your debt-to-income ratio.
-To assess your willingness to repay the mortgage loan, they look at your credit score.
+Before deciding on what terms they will offer you a mortgage loan (which they base on their risk), lenders need to know two things about you: whether you can pay back the loan, and your willingness to pay back the loan.
+To figure out your ability to repay, lenders assess your debt-to-income ratio.
+To calculate your willingness to pay back the mortgage loan, they look at your credit score.

-Your credit score is a result of your history of repayment.
+Credit scores only take into account the information contained in your credit profile.
 They don't consider income or personal characteristics.
 These scores were invented specifically for this reason.
-"Profiling" was as bad a word when FICO scores were invented as it is now.
-Credit scoring was envisioned as a way to assess a borrower's willingness to repay the loan while specifically excluding any other personal factors.
+"Profiling" was as bad a word when FICO scores were first invented as it is now.
+Credit scoring was invented as a way to consider only that which was relevant to a borrower's likelihood to repay a loan.

-Your current debt load, past late payments, length of your credit history, and other factors are considered.
-Your score results from positive and negative information in your credit report.
-Late payments lower your credit score, but consistently making future payments on time will raise your score.
+Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scoring.
+Your score considers positive and negative items in your credit report.
+Late payments count against your score, but a record of paying on time will improve it.

-Marshall Lending can answer your questions about credit reporting.
-Give us a call: 9162758775.
+Marshall Lending can answer questions about credit reports and many others.
+Call us at 9162758775.

 Basic Pre-Approval